mortuza19/SpaceX-mission/README.md

 The Lighthouse report is added to the "Lighthouse Score" folder.
 Please look into it.
 Also I have added a report analysis doc file to explain the scores.

+## Workflow description

+Opening the application will show 100 mission details.
+Once user choose a filter the data would be updated based on the filter provided.
+User can use multiple filter together combined from different section of filter, but can choose single filter from a single section. if user selects an already selected filter, the filter gets deselcted or removed.

 ## Dependency Install

 to run the code locally please execute the below commands.